 Digital marketing is simply using the internet to reach your target market.
 This can include optimising your website for search engines, email campaigns, posting on social media and bidding for the top position on search engine results pages.
 All of which help you to grab the attention of your target audience in order to convert them into consumers.

-Your marketing media strategy will be based on your business and your customer base.
+Your marketing media strategy will be based on your business and your client base.
 A purely local business will have a different strategy to a global one.
 Your audience demographics, buyer journey and brand are all important factors in working out what the best media mix is.
 And often, a combination of traditional and digital marketing tactics will be the best way forward.
 Here are some of the benefits that are specific to marketing online:

 - Low cost – You can reach large audiences for less.
 While conventional marketing tends to be broadcast, your internet marketing can require less investment to create more customised impact.